Order of Assassins: Downfall and aftermath

 The Assassins suffered a significant blow at the hands of the Mongol Empire during the well-documented invasion of Khwarazm.
-A decree was handed over to the Mongol commander Kitbuqa who began to assault several Assassin fortresses in 1253 before Hulagu's advance in 1256, seizing Alamut late that year.
+A decree was handed over to the Mongol commander Kitbuqa who began to assault several Assassin fortresses in 1253 before Hulagu's advance in 1256.
+During the siege of Maymun-Diz, the last Ismaili Imam capitulated to the Mongols.
+The Imam ordered his subordinates to surrender and demolish their fortresses likewise.
+The subsequent capitulation of the symbolic stronghold of Alamut marked the end of the Nizari state in Persia.
 Lambsar fell in 1257, Masyaf in 1267.
 The Assassins recaptured and held Alamut for a few months in 1275, but they were crushed and their political power was lost forever.
 Rukn al-Din Khurshah was put to death shortly thereafter.
+Some strongholds continued to resist for many years, notably Gerdkuh.

 Though the Mongol massacre at Alamut was widely interpreted to be the end of Isma'ili influence in the region, various sources say that the Isma'ilis' political influence continued.
-In 674/1275, a son of Imam Rukn al-Din Khurshah managed to recapture Alamut, though only for a few years.
-The Nizari Imam, known in the sources as Khudawand Muhammad, again managed to recapture the fort in the fourteenth century.
-It is uncertain whether "Khudawand Muhammad" refers to Muhammad Shah b.
-Mu'min Shah of the Muhammad Shahi line of Nizari Imams, or Islam Shah b.
-Qasim Shah of the Qasim Shahi line.
-According to Mar'ashi, the Imam's descendants would remain at Alamut until the late fifteenth century.
+In 1275, a son of Imam Rukn al-Din Khurshah managed to recapture Alamut, though only for a few years.
 Isma'ili political activity in the region also seems to have continued under the leadership of Sultan Muhammad b.
-Jahangir and his son, until the latter's execution in 1006/1597.
+Jahangir and his son, until the latter's execution in 1597.